πŸš€ GitHub Showcase

 Filtered View

-When tags are selected, only monitors with those tags are displayed.
-The selected tags appear highlighted with increased opacity and a shadow effect.
+When one or more tags are selected, only monitors with those tags are displayed.
+Selected tags appear highlighted with increased opacity and a shadow effect.

 How to Use